Apache Hive

-Apache Hive is a data warehouse software project built on top of Apache Hadoop for providing data query and analysis.
+Apache Hive is a data warehouse software project.
+It is built on top of Apache Hadoop for providing data query and analysis.
 Hive gives an SQL-like interface to query data stored in various databases and file systems that integrate with Hadoop.
 Traditional SQL queries must be implemented in the MapReduce Java API to execute SQL applications and queries over distributed data.

 Hive provides the necessary SQL abstraction to integrate SQL-like queries (HiveQL) into the underlying Java without the need to implement queries in the low-level Java API.
-Since most data warehousing applications work with SQL-based querying languages, Hive aids portability of SQL-based applications to Hadoop.
+Hive facilitates the integration of SQL-based querying languages with Hadoop, which is commonly used in data warehousing applications.
 While initially developed by Facebook, Apache Hive is used and developed by other companies such as Netflix and the Financial Industry Regulatory Authority (FINRA).
 Amazon maintains a software fork of Apache Hive included in Amazon Elastic MapReduce on Amazon Web Services.